 James was relieved when he heard Sirius on the stairs behind him.
 For a minute he had been worried his friend would leave him alone to deal with the grown-ups.
 It wasn't that James was afraid, exactly.
 His twelve years' experience had taught him that adults were generally easy to manipulate, and when that failed they could be made to listen to reason.
 He knew that Sirius was anxious about Remus, outside on his own, but James really didn't see the danger.
 They were in a quiet street, and even if some Muggle did try to make trouble Remus was a wizard.
 He was tougher than he thought he was, too, for all his quiet and unassuming ways.
 He would be all right for the few minutes it would take them to sort this out.

-The drawing room door was closed, and the part of James that had been educated in manners by Marjorie Potter wanted to knock.
+The drawing room door was closed, and the part of James that had been educated in manners by Euphemia Potter wanted to knock.
 Yet there was another part of him that knew that any sign of weakness would hurt his case.
 What was wanted was a polite but steely demand that Remus be allowed back inside to use the fireplace.
 The impending negotiations began, James decided, with a decisive entrance.

 So even though Sirius made a small sound of protestation behind him, James grabbed the two handles and flung open the drawing room doors.
 He strode into the room, head high and lips pursed.

 Mrs Black was sitting in her large wing-backed chair.
 Sirius's Aunt Druella occupied the sofa.
 James glanced over his left shoulder to confirm what the crawling sensation on the back of his neck had led him to suspect: Bellatrix Black was reclining on the chaise-longue in the corner.
 She smiled at him in a queer, indulgent way that he very much disliked, and he fixed his attention on his friend's mother.